JohanLi1990/LeetCodePractice/GeneralLearning.md

 - **Interface Segregation**: Do not put all methods together.
 - **Dependency Inversion**: Classes should depend only on abstractions and not on their concrete implementations

-## 6.4.
+## 7.4.
 Design Patterns in Spring:
 - Factory, Bean Factory, Application Context
 - Proxy Pattern, Spring AOP is one example
 - Template Pattern (Strategy pattern): JDBCTemplate RestTemplate
 - Observer Pattern: ApplicationEvent
 - Adapter Pattern: Spring use adapter pattern to adapt to differnet controller

-# 7. Spring Framework
+# 8. Spring Framework

+## Spring Framework vs J2EE
+- J2EE is a set of APIs for developing distributed, multi-tierd web-based applications.
+- Spring is a lightweight open-source framework for builiding enterprise level Java applications
+- Spring simplifies the design process, and reduce boiler plate codes.
+- Sppring offers several features that J@EE does not provide out-of-the box, such as writing unit test for your code, and support for annotation-based configuration, which can significantly reduce the amount of XML configuration required.

+## Design consideration of using DispatchServlet
+- Provide scalable and modular architecture for bulding web applications, direct appropriate request to controllers,
+- Ability to handle multiple type of request (including HTTP,SOAP)
+- Support for pluggable view technologies, so we can get rid of jsps.

-## 7.1.
+## 8.1.
 IoC and its implementations
 Spring Core Container : BeanFactory + Application Context how Spring core initialize: load configuration metadata --> BeanDefinitionReader --> Create BeanDefintions --> put in Registry

-## 7.2.
+## 8.2.
 Bean Life Cycle
 - instantiation:
 - populate:
 - Initialization: Aware(setBeanName, setBeanFactory, setBeanApplicationContext) --- PreInitBeanPostProcessor - -- AfterPropertiesSet()-- Init() --- PostInitBeanPostProcessor ---- destroy
 - Destruction:

-## 7.3.
+## 8.3.
 Bean Scope:
 Prototyp - Singleton - Session - Request - Application - WebSocket

-## 7.4.
+## 8.4.
 How to gurantee thread safety for a Bean?
 - Singleton?
 Bean has to be stateless
 - Prototype?
 Put Bean's state in a ThreadLocal wrapper.

-## 7.5.
+## 8.5.
 How does Spring solve Cycle Dependency between two Beans
  only works if both are setter injections, both are attribute injections, or one of them is setter inject (setter should gets instantiated first, then constructor, doesn't work other ways) doesn't work if both are constructor injections.
  This is because bean populate phase and instantiation phase are separate.

-## 7.6.
+## 8.6.
 Autowire Need for Disambiguation
 use @Qualifier annotation
 use @Primary for default

-## 7.7.
+## 8.7.
 Spring Transactions Management
 Enabled by default in Spring Boot.
 When enabled we can use @Transactional to annotate a bean.